odubno/gauss-naive-bayes/README.md

 ![Posterior](img/posterior.jpg "Posterior")

-This where all the preceding class methods tie together to calculate the Gauss Naive Bayes formula with the goal of selecting MAP.
+This where all of the preceding class methods tie together to calculate the Gauss Naive Bayes formula with the goal of selecting MAP.

 <details>
   <summary>Click to expand posterior_probabilities().</summary>